-- o Fixed penalties
+- Fixed penalties

-- o Directions
+- Directions

-- o Licence conditions
+- Licence conditions

-- o Licence suspension
+- Licence suspension

 - Skilled persons report

-- Public notice
+- o Public notice

 - o Discretionary civil penalties

 - Manager appointments

 - Licence revocation

 - Prosecution

 Designated Businesses (Registration and Oversight) Act 2015 ("DBRO"):

 In relation to designated businesses the Authority's Designated Businesses Registration Policy details the Authority's "fit and proper" criteria.
 The "fit and proper" criteria applies to all designated business applicants and registered designated businesses.
 The "fit and proper" criteria cover the integrity and competence of the business, both on initial application and on a continuous basis.